 Tackling Senior Team Members

 Not every top performer can be a good manager and vice versa.
 In fact, you will often find managers that possess none of the skills are efficiently managing a team of specialists.
-Nevertheless, handling senior team members are always tough.
+Nevertheless, handling senior team members is always tough.
 They not only have more domain knowledge than you but also know how things work in the company.
 Below are the 4 ways you can tackle senior team members:

 - Be Comfortable in Your Skin: You might not know all the answers, but do not give the senior team members wrong advice.
 They will quickly see through your lies and you will lose respect eventually.
 Instead, assure them that you will find the answers and work hard to get those.
 Your perseverance will pay off.